SubhasreePasupathi/Decoupled_VPS/README.md

 pip install motmetrics
 ```

-Clone the github repo for [PCAN](https://github.com/SysCV/pcan/tree/main)
+Clone the github repo for [PCAN](https://github.com/SysCV/pcan/tree/main).

-Run the following code to set the requirements for PCAN inferences
+Run the following line to set the requirements for PCAN inferences

 ```
 python setup.py develop
 ```

+For the object detection YOLOv5 is used followed by BoTSort for tracking which is implemented using the Ultralytics framework.
+The procedure mentioned in [link](https://github.com/ultralytics/yolov5) can be followed to setup.

+### Major Modifications
+The following modifications are made in the datasets to create a common basis (Cityscapes VPS convention)
-Renumbering of class ids
+1. Renumbering of class ids
-Eliminating the extra classes other than the ones considered
+2. Eliminating the extra classes other than the ones considered (listed in the journal article)
-Reorganization of the instance mask representation to follow the Cityscapes VPS convention.
+3. Reorganization of the instance mask representation to follow the Cityscapes VPS convention.
-In this research work Cityscapes VPS is adopted as standard while the KITTI STEP and VPS masks form the Waymo dataset are converted to stadard format (Cityscaopes format).
-All the modified VPS masks of the KITTI STEP and Waymo dataset shall be found in the following link:T

 **MERGING APPROACHES**